-Click “Start Test” below to take a free CWS practice test!
+Click “Start Test” above to take a free CWS practice test!

 To be eligible for the exam, you must hold a current and unencumbered professional license and have at least three years of clinical wound experience.
 Acceptable licenses are as follows:

 CWS Exam Outline